raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 --- hints ---
 --- hint ---
-Look at how you originally set the rotor positions to UYT and see if you can use this code to set the rotor positions to the new setting.
+Look at how you originally set the rotor positions to `UYT`, and see if you can use this code to set the rotor positions to the new setting.
 --- /hint ---
 --- hint ---
 Here is how your code should look: